Does our society value friendships?

 Why?
 We are straight to value our true friends, real friends, lifelong friends.

-Endless friendship quotes and mental health articles talk about the importance of finding our lifelong friends.
-Still, as we become older adults, the messaging says things like “meeting new friends is hard” or “no friend can bring us true happiness,” or “your social network isn’t dependable.”
+Endless friendship quotes and mental health articles talk about the importance of finding lifelong friends.
+Still, as we become older adults, the messaging says things like “meeting new friends is hard,” “no friend can bring us true happiness,” or “your social network isn’t dependable.”

-If we learned to appreciate the full spectrum of social connection in our lives – friends, acquaintances, community – we’d unlock an important lesson.
+If we learned to appreciate the full spectrum of social connections in our lives – friends, acquaintances, community – we’d unlock an important lesson.

 And yet we pine for true friendships – whatever that means.